codu-code/codu/README.md

 npm install
 ```
   - If you have any issues installing dependencies, check your node version against that defined in the `.nvmrc`.
 If you're using `nvm`, you can run `nvm use` before installing dependencies.
-5. Create a `.env.development` file and add the following variables.
-You can copy the contents of `.env.example` with `cat .env.example > .env.development`.
+5. Create a `.env` file and add the following variables.
+You can copy the contents of `.env.example` with `cat .env.example > .env`.
   ```
   # This default value is if you run our local docker-compose.yml file to create the database.
   DATABASE_URL=postgresql://postgres:secret@127.0.0.1:5432/postgres